renderpci/dedalo/Readme.md

 	2. Build the programing objects in the execution time (in real time).
 	3. Interpret the code and the data and translate to multiple formats (RDF, JSON-LD, SQL, CSV, XML, Dublin Core, HTML, PDF, etc)

-The ontology can be changed by the time and this will change the data and the programing code; it's possible develop new functionalities without change the data, and you can change the metadata without change the code or the data.
+The ontology can be changed by the time and this will change the data and the programing code; you can develop new functionalities without change the data, and you can change the metadata without change the code or the data.

-Dédalo is based in linked data model, and use a relative, multi reference and universal locator.
+Dédalo is based in linked data model, and use a relative, multi-reference and universal locator.
 The locator can find: entity, section, component, and tag.
 In other words, the locator can find, archives (in others entities), records, fields, and part of the fields (sub-field data).

 Dédalo is a real multilingual app (Dédalo can use any language) in the interface and the managed data, has a multi-thesaurus engine and manage multiple resources and resolutions for video, image, pdf, notation scores, etc.

-Dédalo has a geo-reference for the cultural goods, interviews, etc. with points, areas, paths, etc and have a indexation and related model of multiple data sources with the thesaurus.
+Dédalo has a geo-reference for the cultural properties, interviews, etc. with points, areas, paths, etc and have a indexation and related model of multiple data sources with the thesaurus.

 Dédalo can handle and cut video in real time for find thematic parts of interviews or cultural goods (fragments of interviews / cultural goods), for 4k, HD 1080, 720, 404 resolutions.